 MEDICATION ADMINISTRATION POLICY OVERVIEW

 Please be advised of policies concerning administration of medications by school personnel.
-For a complete policy listing, request a copy of 9020.01-AR “Policy on Medication Administration” from your school office.

 1. Students themselves are not permitted to bring any medications into the school, carry medication on their person or transport medications during bus transportation to/from school.
 (Exception: Emergency or Life-Sustaining medications prescribed and documented by physician)